qewer33/sdrrat/README.md

 ### Threads & channels

-- **UI thread** (main thread) — owns the App state, runs the ratatui draw loop, handles crossterm key events.
+- **UI thread** (main thread), owns the App state, runs the ratatui draw loop, handles crossterm key events.
 Reads FFT magnitude frames from a bounded `crossbeam_channel` and pushes user commands onto another.
 Never blocks on I/O.
-- **DSP thread** — hosts a single FutureSDR `Runtime` that runs the flowgraph (see below).
+- **DSP thread**, hosts a single FutureSDR `Runtime` that runs the flowgraph (see below).
 A small command-pump task drains the UI command channel and forwards changes to the source block's message ports (frequency, sample rate, gain) or shared atomics (squelch, audio mode).
 - **`Supervisor`** in `main.rs` owns the DSP thread's lifecycle.
 Connect / reconnect tears the thread down with a per-thread quit flag, joins it (so the device is fully released), then spawns a fresh one with new channel ends.

 ### FutureSDR flowgraph